ofhfvx0602/stock-chart-login/README.md

 A three-month chart will be displayed.<br>
 The API uses Alpha Vantage.<br>
 It works in the local environment.<br>
-MYSQL should create its database and store the sign-up information in it.<br>
+MySQL should create its database and store the sign-up information in it.<br>

 # stock-chart-login